Snow: Self-organizing Broadcast Protocol for Cloud: Design

-It is evident that any node failure may prevent the root node from receiving all acknowledgments.
-Unlike the ACK mechanism in TCP, which directly responds with ACK after receiving a message, the acknowledgment in Reliable Message is sent to the parent node only after the current node has ensured that all its child nodes have successfully received the message.
-Once the root node receives a sufficient number of acknowledgments, it indicates that no failures occurred during the broadcast, and the message has been fully disseminated.
-However, in cases where the cluster state is inconsistent, some unstable nodes may still miss the message, a scenario we will discuss in Section \ref{sec:Membership Maintenance}.
-If the root node fails to receive all acknowledgments within a certain timeframe, it triggers a timeout mechanism and rebroadcasts the message.
+It is evident that any node failure must prevent the root node from receiving all acknowledgments.
+Unlike the ACK mechanism in TCP, which directly responds with an ACK after receiving a message, the acknowledgment in Reliable Message is sent to the parent node only after the current node has ensured that all its child nodes have successfully received the message.
+Once the root node receives a sufficient number ($k$) of acknowledgments, it indicates that no failures occurred during the broadcast and the message has been fully disseminated.
+However, in cases where the cluster state is inconsistent, some unstable nodes might still miss the message, a scenario that we will discuss in Section \ref{sec:Membership Maintenance}.
+If the node misses some acknowledgments after a certain time window, it triggers a timeout mechanism and rebroadcasts the message.
+This time window is usually sufficient to remove the faulty nodes, so the cluster returns to a normal state during the rebroadcast.